The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 This form of dwarfism causes numerous malformations of the vertebrae.

-The Frenchie’s protruding eyes are prone to eye disorders such as corneal ulcers, which can potentially cause blindness.
+The Frenchie’s protruding eyes are prone to eye disorders, This includes corneal ulcers, which can potentially cause blindness.

 Costly DNA tests for the breed include: